 What happened to the Israelites after their captivity by Assyria?
 Charles Whitaker provides biblical evidence to show where they were driven and from where they will return.
 Includes the sidebar, "Deferred Promises are Not Forgotten Ones."

-Mentioned in Matthew 2, the wise men or magi have been mysterious figures since their appearance two thousand years ago.
-Their visit to Bethlehem was more significant than most realize.
+The wise men or magi have been mysterious figures since their appearance 2,000 years ago.
+Within the Bible's consistent revelation lies clues to their identity.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.